Finding a research supervisor

 There are a few ways you can find a supervisor:

-- If you completed your prior degree at a different university, you have a few options.
-Try reviewing the faculty directory on the departmental website.
-They should offer a list of all active faculty members, their research interests, publications, current and past graduate students, and contact information.
+• You can review the relevant departmental website, which will include details of active faculty members, their research interests, publications, current and past graduate students, and contact information.
 Try looking at the faculty directors of multiple departments that might be related to your field of study.
+You can also review Memorial’s University Research Repository to review the resource outputs of Memorial’s researchers to identify a supervisor who is aligned to your area of research interest.

 Contacting a Supervisor